Is Learner Driver Insurance Compulsory?

 Can Someone Else Drive My Car on Learner Insurance?

-However, the added premiums will still be high for the car owner, and they may lose their valuable no-claims bonus (NCB) if somehow the novice driver is involved in an accident.
+However, the added premiums will still be high for the car owner, and they may lose their valuable no-claims bonus (NCB) if the novice driver is somehow involved in an accident.
 It’s also doubtful that the novice driver will be able to accumulate a personal NCB.
 By demonstrating to the insurers that they have not filed any claim against previous policies, they will be eligible to receive a reduction on future insurance premiums.
 Supervisors should be informed that, as with any accident or claim, their insurance carrier must be notified if an event occurs while assisting a learner driver.
 This may have an impact on the supervisor’s NCB and premiums.

 Can a Learner Drive Someone Else’s Car Without Insurance?